810 Agnes Street

 With the updated proposal we are seeing a decrease in the number of 3 bedroom units from 11% of all units down to just 5.4% of all units.
 Considering both the need for units suitable for young families in this city and the work culture shift to work from home and the resulting need for larger units, why are there less 3 bedroom+ units in this updated proposal and not more?

-mcj asked about 1 year ago
+mcj asked over 1 year ago

 Thank you for your question regarding this proposal.
 The application is consistent with the City’s Family Friendly Housing Policy, which requires that a minimum of 30% of units be two- and three-bedroom units.
 The policy further requires multiple unit rental projects to provide a minimum of 5% three-bedroom units and all other projects to provide a minimum of 10% three-bedroom units.
 As this project is a secured market rental housing proposal, it requires a minimum of 5% three-bedroom and 25% two-bedroom units.
 This proposal includes 5.4% three-bedroom units (19 units) and 32.7% two-bedroom units (115 units) for a total of 38.1% two- and three-bedroom units, exceeding these minimum requirements.